This is a short summary of the second day of the DevSum 2012 conference in Stockholm, Sweden.

 Boy, what a great session!

-A hotel toilet, where a flush button outside of the natural grouping, makes it really hard to understand how to flush.
+A hotel toilet, where a flush button outside of the natural grouping, makes it hard to understand how to flush.
 Proximity implies relation and out of sight = out of mind.

 According to Aral, we do not need more things, we need things that work better.
 He compared the Swedish Arlanda Express ticket machine (which is terrible) with Oslo’s solution, which is beautiful and just consist of a card swipe and a small digital screen.